RussellTrick/MemberManagementDemo/README.md

 If you want to test the Flutter frontend, follow the instructions in the `frontend_flutter/README.md` file for setup and usage.

-Please note that the Flutter frontend is a separate project and may have its own set of dependencies and requirements.
-Make sure to check the `frontend_flutter/README.md` for specific instructions.

 Frontend>Mobile>.env
 ```